lucapinello/CRISPResso/README.rst

 HDR events:
 The required inputs are:

-- two files for paired-end reads or a single file for single-end reads in fastq format (fastq.gz files are also accepted).
+- Two files for paired-end reads or a single file for single-end reads in fastq format (fastq.gz files are also accepted).
 The reads are assumed to be already trimmed for adapters.
 - The reference amplicons with and without the donor sequence substituted must also be provided.

 Example: